MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install.md

 2. On the main page of the wizard, select **Install**.

-3. On the **Product registration** page, provide the name and company for the product registration, and then select **Next**.
+3. On the **Product registration** page, provide the name and company for the product registration, and select **Next**.

     > [!NOTE]
     > For this evaluation release, a product key isn't required.

-4. On the **Please read this License Terms** page, review and accept the Microsoft Software License Terms, and then select **Next**.
+4. On the **Please read this License Terms** page, review and accept the Microsoft Software License Terms and select **Next**.

-    On the **Diagnostic and Usage data** page, review the Diagnostic and Usage data notice and then select **Next**.
+    On the **Diagnostic and Usage data** page, review the Diagnostic and Usage data notice and select **Next**.

-5. On the **Select features to install** page, ensure that **Management Server** is the only feature selected and then select **Next**.
+5. On the **Select features to install** page, ensure that **Management Server** is the only feature selected and select **Next**.

 6. Your computer is checked for required hardware and software.
 If your computer meets all the requirements, the **All prerequisites are installed** page appears.
 Select **Next**, and proceed to the next step.

 If a prerequisite isn't met, a page displays the information about the prerequisite that hasn't been met and how to resolve the issue.
 Use the following steps to resolve the failed prerequisite check:

 1. Review the items that didn't pass the prerequisite check.
 For some requirements, such as Microsoft .NET Framework 4, you can use the link provided in the Setup Wizard to install the missing requirement.
 The Setup Wizard can install or configure other prerequisites, such as the Internet Information Services (IIS) role.